“I feel connected to you through my experience.”

 My views on healthy food were influenced largely by my parents who raised me and my brother and sister in a semi-vegetarian household.

-At a young age I knew that the majority of kids were not eating healthy foods and I was lucky to have parents who always provided home-cooked meals with whole grains and vegetables as the stars of the meal.
+At a young age I knew that the majority of kids were not getting exposure to foods that could bring a top performance and I was lucky to have parents who always provided home-cooked meals with whole grains and vegetables as the stars of the meal.

 My Connection with Athletes